 Jeffrey Harrison, Ph.D.

-Our laboratory is interested in understanding the functional significance of chemokine networks in the central nervous system with a recent focus on determining roles for these molecules in brain cancer.
+Our laboratory is interested in understanding the functional significance of chemokine networks in the central nervous system with a primary focus on determining roles for these molecules in malignant brain cancers such as glioblastoma.
 We study mechanisms involved in tumor-immune cell interactions as well as direct effects of chemokines on glioma initiating cells.
 Experimental approaches encompass in vitro and in vivo methods and include the use of chemokine receptor selective pharmacological agents.

 - Liu, C, D. Luo, W.J.
 Streit, and J.K.
 Harrison.
 CX3CL1 and CX3CR1 in the GL261 murine model of glioma: CX3CR1 deficiency does not impact tumor growth or infiltration of microglia and lymphocytes.
 J. Neuroimmunol.
 198:98-105, 2008.